FEMR/installer-femr/README.md

 ## File Structure

-- `macOS-x64` contains the files for creating the Mac installer.
+- `macInstaller` contains the files for creating the Mac installer.
 - `windowsInstaller` contains files for creating the Windows installer.
 - `release.py` uploads all generated artifacts to S3 to release to users.